We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 This innovative pan from Anolon is made from aluminum with a proprietary surface, an embedded stainless steel grid, and a stainless steel base, marrying a nonstick surface with the capability to cook at high heat for searing.
 This pan is also designed to keep oil in the center of the pan instead of running to the edges, keeping it underneath food and over the heat source to achieve a beautiful golden-brown sear.

-We found that the pan lived up to its promises, allowing us to sear scallops and brown vegetables easily, and with no sticking.
+We found that the pan lived up to its promises, allowing us to sear scallops and brown vegetables easily and with no sticking.
 The helper handle also proved to be a useful feature of this pan, making it easier to transport on and off the stove or from the oven, even with oven mitts on.

-It's truly a workhorse of a pan; it heats quickly, is very responsive to temperature changes, and also retains heat well—the trifecta of being a stellar pan to cook with.
+It's truly a workhorse of a pan; it heats quickly, is very responsive to temperature changes, and retains heat well—the trifecta of being a stellar pan to cook with.
 On top of that, it's safe to use with metal utensils, can be used on any cooktop, and can also go into the oven (safe to 500 degrees Fahrenheit).
-It's ideal for dishes that require finishing in the oven, like pork tenderloin with dijon and rosemary.
-Cleaning is very easy—it's dishwasher safe, but hand-washing is recommended to preserve its surface.
+It's ideal for dishes that require finishing in the oven, like pork tenderloin with Dijon and rosemary.
+Cleaning is very easy—it's dishwasher-safe, but hand-washing is recommended to preserve its surface.
 All in all, the only real drawback is the hefty price tag, but the price seems reasonable when compared with its sturdy build and versatility in the kitchen.

-Finish: Anolon proprietary nonstick | Oven Safe: 500 degrees | Sizes Available: 8.25 inches, 10 inches, 12 inches
+Finish: Anolon proprietary nonstick | Oven-Safe: 500 degrees | Sizes Available: 8.25 inches, 10 inches, 12 inches

 What We Like